thelfer/tfel-doc/MFrontUserDays/TenthUserDay/Agenda/talks.md

 Additionally, advanced material modeling techniques such as multiscale material models using Thermodynamics-based Artificial Neural Networks (TANN) can also be used very easily.

+# Zirconium alloys high temperature oxidation laws determination and MFront implementation

+- Ali Charbal
+  - CEA Saclay, ISAS, DES, DRMP, SRMA, LA2M, 91 191 Gif sur Yvette, Essonne, France
+- Thomas Guilbert
+  - CEA Saclay, ISAS, DES, DRMP, SRMA, LA2M, 91 191 Gif sur Yvette, Essonne, France
+- Maxence Wangermez
+  - CEA Cadarache, IRESNE, DES, DEC, SESC, LSC, 13 108 St Paul lez Durance, France.
+- Jean-Christophe Brachet
+  - CEA Saclay, ISAS, DES, DRMP, SRMA, LA2M, 91 191 Gif sur Yvette, Essonne, France
+- Thomas Helfer
+  - CEA Cadarache, IRESNE, DES, DEC, SESC, LSC, 13 108 St Paul lez Durance, France.

+The knowledge of the behavior of cladding materials under hypothetical accident conditions, such as Loss-of-Coolant Accident (LOCA), is essential for the "design" of emergency cooling systems for nuclear reactors.
+Specifically, it is crucial to ensure that the geometry of the fuel assemblies remains "coolable" at every point during and after the transient phase.

+During LOCA transients, the cladding experiences rapid heating due to the residual heat from the uranium pellets combined with the loss of primary coolant.
+After the first temperature peak is reached, the cladding continues to heat up more slowly, allowing time for the emergency cooling systems to take effect.
+The evaporation of water from the primary circuit as steam causes accelerated oxidation of the cladding materials at high temperatures.
+To prevent cladding fragmentation, the fuel cladding materials must also meet certain physicochemical requirements (oxidation and/or hydriding limited to a certain level) to ensure their strength during the final quench (and ensure sufficient "post-quench" ductility).

+At CEA experimental methods have been developed in order to establish oxidation laws that describe the cladding tubes behaviors at high temperature under water vapor atmosphere.
+The evolutions of the mass gain, the zirconia and alpha(O) thicknesses were determined for various alloys.
+Recently these laws were implemented in `MFront`.
+After presenting an overview of the different CEA experimental rigs used for oxidation laws determination, examples of oxidation laws implemented in `MFront` are illustrated.

 <!--
 # VTT?